menatahari/tp/docs/DeveloperGuide.md

     * 1a1.
 CapitalConnect shows an error message indicating the issue with saving the dashboard state.

       Use case ends.

-#### Use case: UC4 - Search for startup investments by industries

-**MSS**

-1. User requests to search for startup investments by industries.
-2. CapitalConnect dashboard prompts the user to input the industries.
-3. User provides the industries.
-4. CapitalConnect verifies the input for validity.
-5. CapitalConnect searches for startup investments matching the specified industries in the user's startup portfolio.
-6. CapitalConnect displays the startup investments matching the search criteria.

-    Use case ends.
-    **Extensions**
-* 4a.
-Invalid input or missing parameters.
-    * 4a1.
-CapitalConnect shows an error message.

-      Use case resumes at step 2.

 #### Use case: UC5 - Delete a startup investment from the portfolio